percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --keyring-file-data=FILENAME

    The path to the keyring file.
+Combine this option with :option:`xtrabackup --xtrabackup-plugin-dir`.

 .. option:: --lock-ddl